Dimafanrock/QRCodeScannerIOS/README.md

 ### Error Handling

 - `AppError`: A custom error type used for managing errors throughout the application, including validation and networking errors.
+It provides detailed error messages for debugging.

 ## License